IELTS Speaking Samples and Answers

 Q. What kind of information about yourself have you put on social media?
 [Why/Why not?]

-Answer: To tell the truth, it depends on what kinds of social media I am talking about unless they all share personal data of their users, which would not be too surprising!
-I believe, on platforms like Facebook and Twitter, I have put information like my address, job, interests, (ie. my hobbies and places I like to travel and so forth) and major events of my life.
-On sites like “LinkedIn”, which is more of a professional networking site), I've mostly put my educational and professional qualifications, skills and expertise.
+Answer: To tell the truth, it depends on what kinds of social media I am talking about unless they all share the personal data of their users, which would not be too surprising!
+I believe that on platforms like Facebook and X (formerly Twitter), I have put information like my address, job, interests, (ie. my hobbies and places I like to travel and so forth) and major events of my life.
+On sites like “LinkedIn”, which is more of a professional networking site, I've mostly put my educational and professional qualifications, skills and expertise.

 Q. Is there anything you don't like about social media?
 [Why?]

-Answer: Well, to be honest, privacy concerns and how our personal data are being used for the benefits of large corporations or political parties are two major concerns about social media.
-And, we should not share sensitive data online, be it social media or other places, to be on the safe side.
+Answer: Well, to be honest, privacy concerns and how our personal data are being used for the benefits of large corporations or political parties are two major concerns that I have about social media.
+And, we should not share sensitive data online, be it on social media or other places, to be on the safe side.
 On a positive note, social media websites are able to bring people together from all around the world to exchange their views and opinions on different issues, and they are useful.
-So we should be wise to take advantages of it and be careful about its dark side.
+So we should be wise to take advantage of it and be careful about its negative side.

 Part 2 - Cue Card/ Candidate Task Card